Chris-Craft Boats: History

 After the war, Chris-Craft introduced a new lineup of civilian pleasure boats in time for the massive American consumer expansion of the 1950s.
 That decade marked the height of company prestige, and the Chris-Craft brand name became virtually synonymous with pleasure boating.
 The company offered 159 different models, and it was the sales leader in many categories of small civilian powerboats.

-The company sold high-end boats to famous customers such as Dean Martin, Katharine Hepburn, Frank Sinatra, and Elvis Presley.
-Their boats were often made from the finest mahogany and were considered to be among the best available.
-They were easy to operate, a must for their "weekend sailor" owners.
-In some circles, owning a Chris-Craft was expected.
-Even their lower-priced boats were considered to be of high quality, often featuring such luxurious items as a liberal use of mahogany, teak, and brass.